mnberthe/aws-solutions-architect-associate-notes/README.md

 # AWS Directory Services
-- __AWS Managed Microsoft AD__
-- Create your own AD in AWS, manage users locally, supports MFA
-- Establish “trust” connections with your __on- premises AD__

 __Managed Microsoft AD__
 - This is the entire AD suite
-- You can easuly build out AD in AWS
+- You can easily build out AD in AWS
+- Login credentials are shared between on-premise and AWS managed AD
+- __Manage users on both AD (on-premise and on AWS managed AD)__
+- Establish “trust” connections with your on- premises AD
+- Supports MFA

 __AD Connector__
 - Creates a tunel between __AWS__ and your __on premises AD__